 Title tags are a low-effort, high-impact On Page SEO task that you can start work on today.

-The H1 is often confused with the Title Tag since they share a similar function.
+(The H1 is often confused with the Title Tag since they share a similar function.
 The purpose of both is to contain the title of your webpage, but the key difference is where their content appears.
-This difference impacts how search engines and web surfers analyze your webpage.
+This difference impacts how search engines and web surfers analyze your webpage.)

 For the H1, you should be thinking how you will introduce your webpage’s content when a user actually lands on your webpage.
-The H1 is a bit like the title to your story.
+The H1 is a bit like the ‘title to your story’.

 If you’re not using WordPress or need to edit your HTML for whatever reason, just add the following code somewhere in the body of your webpage where you want your H1 to appear:

-4. The URL
+4. Optimize your URL Structure